Pete Droge: 2000s

 In 2000, Droge appeared in the film Almost Famous as a "Hyatt Singer", performing "Small Time Blues" with Elaine Summers.
-According to director Cameron Crowe on the Director's Cut Commentary of the movie, the small part was a tribute to Gram Parsons and Emmylou Harris, whom he met in 1973.
+According to director Cameron Crowe on the Director's Cut Commentary of the movie, the small part was a tribute to Gram Parsons and Emmylou Harris, whom Crowe had met in 1973.

+Droge is credited with the original score for the film Tattoo, a Love Story.

+The Thorns

-In 2003, Droge formed the supergroup The Thorns with artists Matthew Sweet and Shawn Mullins and, that same year, released another solo album, Skywatching.
+In 2003, Droge formed the group The Thorns with artists Matthew Sweet and Shawn Mullins.
+In the same year, Droge released another solo album, Skywatching.
 In 2006, Droge released Under the Waves and a song from that album, "Going Whichever Way the Wind Blows", was featured in a Toyota Sequoia commercial.

 In 2009, Droge's song "Two of the Lucky Ones" was featured in the film Zombieland.

+The Droge & Summers Blend

+Throughout the years, Droge and Elaine Summers have collaborated and released a series of volume albums from 2009 to most recently in 2023.

+Musical style and influences

+Droge grew up with a range of influences including Bob Dylan's Nashville Skyline, Waylon & Willie, and Johnny Cash.
+He later discovered the heavier music of KISS, AC/DC, and Led Zeppelin.

+Droge has been compared to artists Bob Dylan, Neil Young, Tom Petty, and Gram Parsons.
+In 1995, Droge told Los Angeles Times about Parsons, "I fell in love with the fragileness of his voice.
+He wasn't a great singer in a technical sense, but he sang with such urgency and immediacy.
+The songs too were very simple and pure—stories about the choices people have.
+There was also these religious overtones to a lot of what he did, mixing gospel and rock 'n' roll elements about temptation and salvation in ways that left you wondering just where he stood.
+It's not too clear to you."